scottish-government-design-system/designsystem.gov.scot/guidance/forms/form-content/index.md

 ## Each form question has costs

-Only ask for information that is needed for your service because each question has a cost.
+Each question has a cost.
+Only ask for information that is needed for your service.

 A financial cost is incurred by the organisation publishing the form, who must process and store the answers.
 A time cost and a cognitive cost is passed on to users for every extra question they have to complete.

 ## Clearly explain why you're asking for sensitive information

 Users care about their privacy and information security.
-If you must ask for sensitive information, make sure you explain why it is needed at the point in the form it appears.
+If you must ask for sensitive information, make sure you explain why it is needed.
+You should do this whenever you ask for sensitive information, even if you do this several times in the form.

 ## Form question content design